geekygirldawn/rfcs/README.md

 1. Fork this repository.
 1. Copy the `000-example` RFC template, naming it something like `123-my-proposal`.
     * Don't worry too much about the number; they don't have to be sequential.
     You can try to predict your pull request number for example, and/or just edit it after submitting.
 1. Write your RFC in `proposal.md` under your RFC directory.
     * Try to outline the motivation for the proposal first.
 A proposal with no context is more likely to fall under scrutiny.
     * Having a summary near the beginning of the proposal is also helpful.
-    * Take special care to think about any risks or drawbacks to your proposal ahead-of-time.
+    * Take special care to think about any risks, side effects, or drawbacks to your proposal ahead-of-time.
 These have to be assessed at some point!
 If you're not sure how to resolve them, leave them under an "open questions" section, and we can all try to work through them together.